Assisting the East African Community in improving pandemic preparedness among its Partner States

-Support to Pandemic Preparedness in the East African Community (EAC) Region III
+Support to Pandemic Preparedness in the East African Communtity (EAC) Region

-Inspectors during a field simulation exercise between Kenya and Tanzania.
+Six inspectors in high-visibility vests and overalls during a simulation exercise organised by Kenya and Tanzania.

 Context

-The Secretariat of the East African Community (EAC) offers advisory and coordination support to its Partner States in combating communicable diseases.
-While not affected by the 2014/2016 Ebola epidemic in West Africa, East Africa frequently experiences outbreaks with fatalities, as in 2022 in Uganda.
-Rift Valley fever, Marburg fever, Dengue fever, Crimean-Congo haemorrhagic fever, yellow fever viruses, to name a few, are endemic and pose a threat to public health.
+The East African Community (EAC) region is disproportionately affected by outbreaks of diseases associated with dangerous pathogens.
+Rift Valley fever, Marburg fever, dengue fever, Crimean-Congo haemorrhagic fever and yellow fever viruses, to name but a few, are endemic and pose a threat to public health with their recurring outbreaks.

 Objective